CRM Contact Cleanup & Dedupe Prep avatar

 • High review_needed counts can reflect messy supplied input or strict review settings.
 They do not mean the run failed or that the Actor verified those rows as bad.

 • No-actionable rows preserve cardinality.
-They are useful for audit trails, but they still make pay-per-usage cost harder to estimate from record count alone.
+They are useful for audit trails, and they count as processed rows because the Actor writes them to the default dataset.

-• Phone, company-name cleanup, CSV/CRM import, arbitrary metadata, fuzzy scoring, live verification, enrichment, and automatic merge controls are outside the first-release contract.
+• Phone, company-name cleanup, arbitrary metadata passthrough, fuzzy scoring, live verification, enrichment, and automatic merge controls are outside the first-release contract.

 Disclaimer